mathieucarbou/license-maven-plugin/docs/index.md

 * The `EOL` string will be replaced with the proper end of line depending the file format your are processing.
 * We also have defined the _skipLine_ attribute to skip the region tags (which starts with a '#')
 * `allowBlankLines` allows you to define if this header style supports blank lines in it or not.
 In example, in XML headers, you could have blank lines after the <!-- and before --> because XML delimiters delimit a multiline block.
 When you work with script style comments like in Ruby, Porperties files, the # character delimit a comment for only one line.
 So when you create the header, for it to be uniform, you place # on each line.
 So allowBlankLines will be false.
-* `isMultiline` specifies if your header has tokens to delimit a multiline comment of if the tokens are a one-line comment.
+* `multiline` specifies if your header has tokens to delimit a multiline comment of if the tokens are a one-line comment.
 I.E.: XML style comments are multiline whereas script style comment where each line starts with # are not multiline

 You now have to add this new header definition file to the plugin configuration.
 It is done as the following in your pom: